abhijeetyaduwanshi/Tutorials/Git/README.md

 Before starting anything we have to first make files and filder maybe code files or some graphic designs.
 So as we will have something to add our repository

+Now we know that Git is keeping track of all the changes in our local directory
+We can always keep a track of the current condition of our projct

+`git status`

+This will give us the current condition of our project, basically this compares the local directory to the repository in Git and show if there are any changes
+If we make any changes and check the status then all the untracked files will be shown in red color

-Now we want Git to keep track of the changes.
-We have to add these new files to Git
+Now we have to add these new files to Git

 `git add .`